MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 > Applies to Azure Stack HCI, version 20H2

-This topic discusses physical (fabric) networking considerations and requirements for Azure Stack HCI, particularly for network switches.
+This topic discusses physical (fabric) network considerations and requirements for Azure Stack HCI, particularly for network switches.

 > [!NOTE]
 > Requirements for future Azure Stack HCI versions may change.